Shingyx/travis-signed-apk-release-example/README.md

 Note that `keystore.properties` and `test-keystore.jks` are not committed to the repository.
 This is because they are zipped inside a tarball which is encrypted using Travis's public key assigned to this repository.
 The encrypted tarball is represented by the file `archive.tar.gz.enc`.

-For details on how to encrypt files for only Travis CI to access, see https://docs.travis-ci.com/user/encrypting-files
+For details on how to encrypt files for only Travis CI to access, see https://docs.travis-ci.com/user/encrypting-files/

+For details on deploying GitHub releases using Travis CI, see https://docs.travis-ci.com/user/deployment/releases/

 ## Building the project locally